-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application the following actions: damission, hondamission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants sho uld include wait-listed stude C1 Total first-time, first-year (freshman) men who applied 1964 C1 Total first-time, first-year (freshman) women who applied 2123 C1 Total first-time, first-year (freshman) men who were admitted 1673 C1 Total first-time, first-year (freshman) women who were admitted 1679

-C1 Total first-time, first-year (freshman) men who applied 2,003 C1 Total first-time, first-year (freshman) women who applied 1,870 3,873 C1 Total first-time, first-year (freshman) men who were admitted 1,614 C1 Total first-time, first-year (freshman) women who were admitted 1,597 3,211 C1 Total full-time, first-time, first-year (freshman) men who enrolled 419 C1 Total part-time, first-time, first-year (freshman) men who enrolled -
+C1 Total full-time, first-time, first-year (freshman) men who enrolled 377 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 379 Total Freshmen C1 Total part-time, first-time, first-year (freshman) women who enrolled 1 799